 - Children who are very unwell or have a serious injury will need to be taken to either Prince Charles Hospital in Merthyr Tydfil, Princess of Wales Hospital in Bridgend or the University Hospital of Wales, Cardiff.

-- Only children with minor injuries will continue to be seen and treated in the A&E at the Royal Glamorgan Hospital, which is open 24 hours a day.
+- Only children with minor injuries can be seen in A&E at the Royal Glamorgan Hospital.

 - Children who are unwell should first see their GP for advice.
 A new Paediatric Assessment Unit (PAU) will be established at the Royal Glamorgan Hospital.
 The unit will accept referrals from your GP seven days a week until 8pm and services will be led by a consultant paediatrician.